 These are the best freeware compressor VST Plugins:

 - DCAM FreeComp

 Scroll down for more info about each dynamic range compressor.

 The plugin features an oversampled signal path with a fast yet entirely transparent compression character.
-It is the type of plugin that can reduce the dynamic range rather dramatically while preserving the tone and the natural “punch” of the incoming audio signal.
+It is the type of plugin that can dramatically reduce the dynamic range while preserving the tone and the natural “punch” of the incoming audio signal.
 TDR Kotelnikov doesn’t attempt to emulate the non-linear behavior of analog compressors.
 This compressor plugin is proudly digital, and it sounds spotlessly clean.